carnager/journal/content/blog/mppc-a-mpc-clone-in-python.md

 Title: clerk - mpd client that needs typing
 Date: 2014-08-09 10:36
-Category: rofi, mpd
+Category: computer
-Tags: mpd, programming
+Tags: mpd, programming, rofi
 Authors: Rasi
 Summary: clerk - mpd client on steroids

 ## History

-Back in march I wrote about [mpdMenu](|filename|/mpdmenu.md).
+Back in march I wrote about [mpdMenu](|filename|/blog/mpdmenu.md).
 It basically used mpc and dmenu to create lists of albums/files that were displayed in dmenu.
 It had some nice features like rating albums/tracks but to be honest it seemed a little rough around the edges.